TheRacetrack/racetrack/README.md

 What distinguishes Racetrack is:

-- **Server-side building**.
-Code is transformed into a microservice without your computer being involved.
 - You only supply your **function's logic**.
 No need to write repetitive API code, setting up webservers, creating dockerfiles, kubernetes YAMLs, and so on.
 Racetrack takes care of that for you.
 - **Language agnostic**.
 Deploy code written in Python 3, Go, Rust, or anything else encapsulated in a Dockerfile.
 - **Infrastructure independent**.
 Deploy to either a Kubernetes cluster or a Docker environment in a single transparent step.
-- **Customizable through plugins**,
-- **Immutable jobs**
-- **Reproducible jobs**.
-Racetrack ensures that anyone else can deploy the same job effortlessly.
-- **Out-of-the-box tools**: web endpoints, API documentation, metrics, monitoring, tracing, and more.
-- Released under a **permissive open-source license**,
-- Suitable for both **on-premises and cloud** environments.

 ## Example usage